chengyuen93/gt-search-content/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first run `npm install` to install the node module packages.
+Then, you can run:

 ### `npm start`